Everything I Wanted: Reception

-Live performances and other usages
+Live performances and covers

-Eilish performed "Everything I Wanted" live for the first time in December 2019 in Mexico City on the final stop of her When We All Fall Asleep Tour, and during an Apple Live acoustic show at the Steve Jobs Theater in Cupertino the same year.
-"Everything I Wanted" was included on her setlist for the Where Do We Go?
+Eilish performed "Everything I Wanted" live for the first time at Corona Capital in Mexico City in November 2019, the final stop of her When We All Fall Asleep Tour.
+She performed it again during an Apple Live acoustic show at the Steve Jobs Theater in Cupertino the same year.
+It was later included on the set list of her Where Do We Go?
 World Tour (2020).
 Eilish performed the song live with O'Connell playing acoustic guitar for Blux in February 2020.
-In April of that year, the pair performed an acoustic version of "everything i wanted" during a 50-minute livestream for Verizon Communications.
+In April of that year, the pair performed an acoustic version of "Everything I Wanted" during a 50-minute livestream for Verizon Communications.

 On February 7, 2020, Alicia Keys covered "Everything I Wanted" for BBC Radio 1's Live Lounge segment.
-On March 9, 2020, JP Cooper and his band covered the song for Billboard; they slowly built "a lush unfurling arrangement comprised [sic] dual guitars, piano and organ", and that Cooper was crooning "as he gently strums an electric guitar".
-Cooper told Billboard he does not perform many covers but he felt drawn to the song, and that he and his band had a great time recording it.
-On March 13, 2020, Georgia recorded a cover of "Everything I Wanted" at Abbey Road Studios in London.
+On March 9, JP Cooper and his band covered the song for Billboard; the magazine wrote that they "slowly buil[t] a lush unfurling arrangement comprised [sic] dual guitars, piano and organ", and that Cooper "croons as he gently strums an electric guitar".
+Cooper told Billboard that he does not perform many covers but he felt drawn to the song, and that he and his band had a great time recording it.
+On March 13, Georgia recorded a cover of "Everything I Wanted" at Abbey Road Studios in London.
 Sam Moore of NME wrote that the cover had mixed together "elements of electro-pop and orchestral music".
-On March 13, 2020, English indie rock band Gengahr performed a cover of the song for Triple J's Like a Version segment.
-The band additionally performed their track "Heavenly Maybe".
+The same day, English indie rock band Gengahr performed a cover of the song for Triple J's Like a Version segment.
 Gengahr's rendition of "Everything I Wanted" was later released as a single.